 For this reason, the creators chose Switzerland as their base since it has strong privacy laws and is outside the jurisdiction of Europe and the United States.

 Operating on over 479 servers and with endpoints available in 37 countries (including China), ProtonVPN’s private ownership and multi-system coverage make it as a top-tier contender; maybe the best VPN for travel and the best VPN for travel to China.

-While ProtonVPN offers a (slow) free version that offers three endpoints and a secure channel, we highly recommend you sign up for the fast full-package, $8/month bestseller.
+While ProtonVPN offers a (slow) free version that has three endpoints and a secure channel, I highly recommend you sign up for the fast full-package, $8/month bestseller.
 With this you get:

 - Access to all endpoints

 - High-speed connection